Three 5G Hub review

 Alternatives

-As for the Vodafone GigaCube 5G, that has largely similar specs, including support for 64 simultaneous connections, but its theoretical speeds are lower – though still higher than any UK network can currently manage, so that’s not really a factor.
+As for the Vodafone GigaCube 5G, that also has largely similar specs, including support for 64 simultaneous connections, but its theoretical speeds are lower – though still higher than any UK network can currently manage, so that’s not really a factor.

 Beyond the hardware differences, you should be selecting based on price, coverage, network speeds, and data allowance.